santiperez/base-express/README.md

 **start**: Starts the application with the development configuration.
 **start:uat**: Starts the application with the uat configuration.
-**start**:production: Starts the application with the production configuration.
+**start:production**: Starts the application with the production configuration.
 **test**: Runs the unit tests.
 **acceptances**: Runs the acceptances tests.
 **lint**: Lints the /src and /test folders.
 **lint:fix**: Fixes linting errors of the /src and /test folders.
+**security**: Finds vulnerabilities.
-**check**: Runs acceptance and unit test, lints code, and checks for npm updates.
+**check**: Runs acceptance and unit tests, lints code, checks for npm updates and security.

 ##Usage